christopherhendrich/istio-to-asm/docs/Lab1-Default-migration.md

 ```

 ### Inject the istio sidecar proxy into the applications
-Perform a rollout restart to inject the enoy sidecar proxy
+Perform a rollout restart to inject the enoy sidecar proxy and deploy the required CRs for Istio networking
 ```
-kubectl rollout restart deployment -n bookinfo kubectl apply -f ./microservices-demo/release -n online-boutique kubectl rollout restart deployment -n online-boutique
+kubectl rollout restart deployment -n bookinfo kubectl apply -f ./microservices-demo/release -n online-boutique kubectl apply -f istio-1.9.5/samples/bookinfo/networking/bookinfo-gateway.yaml -n bookinfo kubectl rollout restart deployment -n online-boutique
 ```
 You will see that each pod will now have 2 containers.